 Some types last longer or come and go more often than other types.
-Some occur only after giving birth.
-Others crop up during certain times of the year, such as winter.
+Some occur only after giving birth, while others only occur during certain times of the year, such as winter.

 The good news is that depression in any form is very treatable.
 If you have depression, your doctor might: